antoinefortin/DrumstaEngine/README.md

 ## **  TODO**

-As of tonight 28 august 2026
+As of tonight 27 september 2026

- 1. Test passing importer consutrctor the globals for vertex, indices and ssbos
+ 1. Include bettrer demo files
- 2. Check for hot shader reloading as it is shit at the moment.
+ 2. Migrate ssbo to their own class
- 3. Make the glb loaded part of the project
+ 3. Used the Texture GPu to apply on terxture

 ## **Backstory**